nicholaswmin/conventions/README.md

   - i.e: `NpmVersionToken extends Token` which validates an npm version string
 - [ ] Use autocomplete prompt for license (allow UNLICENSED)
 - [ ] Fix tokenizer review
+- [ ] Each convention should have its own tokens
+- [ ] Allow preanswering questions via CLI args
+- [ ] Ditch some composed tokens for complex prompts. i.e: token `author-url` can be removed; then simply have `author` return an object with `name` and `url`.

 ##  Test